tfiers/tomasfiers.net/content/_index.md

 I am currently working on a PhD with [Mark Humphries](https://www.humphries-lab.org/).
 Neuroscientists can film precise voltages of individual neurons in living animals.
-We wonder how we can use such data to infer the wiring between neurons.
+We wonder how we can use such data to infer the wiring between those neurons.
 We could then construct connectomes _in vivo_.

 You are welcome to read one of my [posts](/posts), or check out some